Step 1: Check if you may be eligible

 If you're eligible, you'll be asked to complete a request form.

-The Commission will then either organise an appointment for you or put you in touch with a lawyer so that you can schedule an appointment.
+The Commission will then either organise an appointment for you or put you in touch with a lawyer so an appointment can be scheduled.

 Your appointment may take place by phone or in person.

-During the appointment, the lawyer will listen to your workplace issue or enquiry.
+During the appointment, the lawyer will listen to what you have to say.
 They might ask you some questions to better understand the situation.

 The lawyer may then offer advice on: